eshannanda/UniversalHealthWebService/README.md

 # UniversalHealthWebService
-Spring Boot project for pushing and retreiving data from AeroSpike
+Spring Boot project for pushing and retrieving data from AeroSpike

 Spring Boot application for rest services